 - Centers for Medicare & Medicaid Services.
 Readmissions Reduction Program.
 This provides a description of the program to reduce hospital readmissions.

-- Kliff, Sara.
+- Kliff, Sarah.
 The amazing, mysterious decline in Medicare’s price tag.
 Vox.com (7.9.14).
-This documents the decline in the Medicare all-cause 30-day hospital readmission rate.
+Documents the decline in the Medicare all-cause 30-day hospital readmission rate.

 - Health-Law Test To Cut Readmissions Lacks Early Results.
 “Only a small minority of community groups getting federal reimbursement to reduce expensive hospital readmissions produced significant results compared with those from sites that weren’t part of the $300 million program, according to partial, early results.
 The closely watched program is one of many tests to control costs and improve care being run by the Center for Medicare and Medicaid Innovation, which was created by the Affordable Care Act.
 Dozens of community agencies on aging, from Ventura County, Calif., to southern Maine were offered money to try to ensure that seniors leaving the hospital received care that reduced their chances of being readmitted within a month.
 But an early evaluation found that only four groups out of 48 that were studied in the Community-based Care Transition Program significantly cut readmissions compared with those of a control group.
 At the same time, 29 groups have either withdrawn from the program or been terminated by the Department of Health and Human Services for failing to achieve targets, agency officials said. ” (Kaiser Health News, 1.14.15)